Money in Thailand: A Tourist Guide to ATMs, Cards and Exchange

 The currency in Thailand is the Thai Baht with code THB.

 Owing to the huge number of foreign visitors, the Thai Baht is one of the most traded currencies in the world.
-Yeah, it’s not as widely used as the US dollar or the Euro but go to any Southeast Asian country with Baht and you will have no problems.
+Yeah, it’s not as widely used as the US dollar or the Euro, but go to any Southeast Asian country with Baht and you will have no problems.

 Thailand’s Decimal Day came almost a century before the one in the UK.
 Ever since 1897, the currency in Thailand (or Siam until 1939) has been conveniently divisible by 100.
-One Baht equals 100 satang.
-At least in principle – in practice, satangs are very rarely used due to their low value.

 All 5 banknotes of the Thai Baht - the official money in Thailand.

-All Thai bank banknotes
+All Thai banknotes

 Can you use your card in Thailand?